databrew/bohemia-kenya-data-pipeline/README.md

 - `Makefile`: This file is a helper to streamline running R scripts (can be changed to .sh executable if needed)
 - `R/`: This is where your Rscript lives

-## Modify Existing Workflow Folder
+## Modify Existing Docker Workflow

 To work/modify on existing folder, you can directly work inside the folder.
 Create an individual `.Rproj` on each of the folder in RStudio.